-D. MISCELLANE OUS SIGN TERMS ,CONT.
+D. MISCELLANEO D. MISCELLANEOUS SIGN TERMS , CONT.
 T-Frame Sign A sign whose structure or frame is in the form of a "T" upon which one or more sign faces may be hung or otherwise attached.
-Variable Message Sign A sign containing a computer generated message such as a public service, time, temperature or date, where different copy changes of a public service or commercial nature are shown on the same lamp bank or message facility.
-Vending Machine Sign Any sign fastened to or painted on a vending machine which directly relates to the product contained in the machine.
+Variable Message Sign See EMC sign Vending Machine Sign Any sign fastened to or painted on a vending machine which directly relates to the product contained in the machine.
 Vehicular Sign Signs on parked vehicles or boats visible from the public right-of-way where the primary purpose of the vehicle or boat is to advertise a product or to direct people to a business or activity located on the same or nearby property.
 For the purpose of this ordinance vehicular signs shall not include business logos, identification or advertising on vehicles primarily used for other business purposes.
 Visible Capable of being seen, whether or not legible, without visual aid by a person of normal acuity.
 Warning Sign A sign limited in content to messages conveying warning, caution or danger.